hei-school/poja/README.md

 Note that unlike the synchronous stack, the asynchronous stack does _not_ benefit from SnapStart.
 Hence it requires to launch a whole Spring Boot on each cold start.
 We consider this acceptable as the treatment is asynchronous anyway.

+### Specification and Client Generation

+POJA can generate Typescript and Java clients from a given OpenAPI specification.

+If you directly started implementing without specifying, first you shouldn't have done that, second POJA fortunately allows you to generate an OpenAPI specification from your implementation thanks to Spring Doc.